 So you have just created a new mobile app that you think has the potential to be the next big thing.
 You put it out there on App Store or Google Play, wishfully thinking that users will start downloading your app and using it.
 However, reality hits you when those download rates do not go up nearly as much as you had hoped in the beginning.
 It is high time we introduce you to what is called mobile app marketing.
 If you want your application to be successful, you ought to market it to the right audience, at the right places and at the right time.

-Most of what mobile app marketing consists of is digital marketing.
+Most of what app marketing consists of mobile marketing.
 In some cases, when the budget allows, you can use traditional marketing methods to take your marketing to the physical world.
-In this mobile app marketing guide, we will discuss what mobile app marketing is in more detail, creating strategy (with examples) and more.
-So stick around if you want to find out more about mobile app marketing.
+In this mobile app marketing guide, we will discuss what it is in more detail, creating a strategy (with examples) and more.
+So stick around if you want to learn more.

 Mobile App Marketing Definition